-Welcome to the USSA.
-You have joined one of the most fun and exciting sports organizations in the United States.
+Thank you for your participation in USSA programs.
 The USSA provides opportunities for athletes to develop their skiing or snowboarding skills in a competitive and educational environment.
 Use this guide as a roadmap to USSA programs, rules and rankings.

-The U.S. Ski and Snowboard Association (USSA) is an Olympic sports organization and parent body for the U.S. Ski Team and U.S. Snowboarding.
+The U.S. Ski and Snowboard Association (USSA) is an Olympic sports organization and parent body for the U.S. Ski Team, U.S. Snowboarding and U.S. Freeskiing.
 It is driven by a vision to be best in the world in Olympic skiing and snowboarding with an emphasis on building character through personal values.
 The USSA's mission is to provide strong leadership that establishes and supports athletic excellence in accordance with the USSA core values.